hms-dbmi/ETLToolSuite-MappingGenerator/README.md

 *-analyzethreshold*
 You can override the numeric threshold for the analyze algorithm here.
 Example:
-`java -jar MappingGenerator.jar -datafile ./example/GSE13168_Mapping.csv-datafileanalyze Y -analyzethreshold .90`
+`java -jar MappingGenerator.jar -datafile ./example/GSE13168_Mapping.csv -datafileanalyze Y -analyzethreshold .90`